François Deloncle: Family

 François Deloncle was born on 14 August 1856 in Cahors, Lot.
 His family had provided many lawyers and judges to the Parliament of Toulouse.
 He was related to a Deputy of Côtes-du-Nord at the National Convention, great-grandson of a Deputy of Lot in 1809 and grandson of a president of the Cahors Court.
 His parents were Antoine Joseph Eugène Deloncle (1829–1887) and Anne Madeleine Adèle Caroline Joséphine Lathelize (born 1832).
+His elder brother Louis was a sea captain who was killed when his ship, the ocean liner La Bourgogne, sank in 1898.
+His younger brothers were the journalist Henri (1861–1898) and politician Charles Deloncle (1866–1938).

-His father was a university professor who had resigned after the 2 December 1851 coup d'état and had been deported to Algeria for refusing to take the oath.
+Eugène Deloncle was a university professor who had resigned after the 2 December 1851 coup d'état and had been deported to Algeria for refusing to take the oath.
 During the French Third Republic Eugène Deloncle was secretary to Charles de Freycinet in Tours and Bordeaux, prefect of Oran and then secretary general of the mayor of Lyon.

 Early career

 François Deloncle studied at the Faculty of Letters, and obtained a degree of Licencié ès-lettres.
 Deloncle then travelled in Algeria and Tunisia before studying at the École des langues orientales from 1873 to 1877, where he was appointed substitute professor of Hindustani.
 He published translations of Persian works.
 At the same time, he contributed to Le Courrier de France, La Paix, La Presse and La France.
 He was sent in turn as correspondent to the East, Russia, Germany, Austria, Italy and other countries.
 After the 16 May 1877 crisis he became secretary of the Committee of the Left, and published a Manual of Electoral Law.

 Deloncle joined the office of Freycinet, now Minister of Foreign Affairs, on 29 January 1880.
 He was appointed Secretary 3rd class on 15 March 1881.
 Deloncle was appointed secretary to the Bucharest embassy in 1881, then returned to assist in the trade negotiations with Italy, Switzerland and England.
 On 14 November 1881 Léon Gambetta, President of the Council and Minister of Foreign Affairs, named Deloncle Chief of Staff to Eugène Spuller, Under-Secretary of State.
 In January 1881 Gambetta made him Consul 1st Class.
 During this period Deloncle was given several diplomatic missions as consul general.

 Deloncle published many accounts of his journeys and missions, notably that to Burma.
 He was in turn Secretary of the Société de géographie and the Société des etudes maritimes at coloniales, and was founder of many philanthropic societies including the Association pour la défense des droits individuels.